contao/docs-archive/manual/en/01-Installation.md

 Open "phpMyAdmin" on the target server and create a new database for Contao.
-Depending on the server configuration, you probably have to use the server administration panel (e.g. "Plesk" or "Cpanel") to create new databases.
+Depending on the server configuration, you probably have to use the server administration panel (e.g. "Plesk" or "cPanel") to create new databases.
 Select the empty database and click the "Import" tab in the top menu.
 Then upload the SQL dump of your local database an start the import.